artambdev/tomeshack/README.md

 - The text content of the review (capped to 200 characters)
 - Whether a site administrator has hidden the review

+#### Orders

+The order model is used to track customer orders, with the following fields:
+- A randomly generated order number
+- The customer's full name
+- Their email
+- Their phone number
+- The country they live in
+- Their postcode (optional)
+- Their town or city
+- Their street address (in two lines)
+- Their county (optional)
+- The date and time the order was placed
+- The total value of the order

+#### Order Lines

+The individual lines of an order are stored as a model with the following fields:
+- The order the line is associated with (as Order model above)
+- The book being purchased (as Book model above)
+- The quantity of copies expressed as an integer
+- The automatically-calculated total value of the line

 ## Features
 The website has 5 main pages and X features across them.